alinacastell/Barcelona-restaurants-bot/README.md

 In our case, the three proposed optional implementations of more powerful searches have been done.
 Next, we will explain how to use them correctly:

-- *Diffuse Search*: In this case, the search is implemented to detect similar words in order to avoid possible typing errors in the search.
+- *Fuzzy Search*: In this case, the search is implemented to detect similar words in order to avoid possible typing errors in the search.
 The way to use it is as follows: `/find <query>`, example of query: `pzza`, `piza`, `puzza`... instead of `pizza` and the result should be the same.

 - *Multiple-word query*: In this case, the search is implemented to make a sarch with several queries.
 The final result should be a search of the intersections of the queries.
 The way to use it is the following: `/find <query>`, query examples: `pizza gracia`, `sushi sants`, `pizza hamburger`....
-The diffuse search is also included in this one, therefore, the query can contain typing errors.
+The fuzzy search is also included in this one, therefore, the query can contain typing errors.

 - *Logical search*: In this case, the search implements the logical operators `and`, `or` and `not`.
 The entries in this case would be: `and(expr,expr)`, `or(expr,expr)` and `not(expr)` or a combination of these, for example: `and(or(expr,expr),and(expr,expr))`.
 Therefore, the way to use it should be: `/find <query>`, with the query being the expressions mentioned above.
-The diffuse searcg is also included in this one, therefore, the query can contain typing errors.
+The fuzzy search is also included in this one, therefore, the query can contain typing errors.

 ## `metro` module